HATTALI/crime-dashboard/README.md

 ## Acknowledgements
 This project was submitted as part of the Machine Learning domain in the 2025 Rihal Codestacker Challenge to help support CityX law enforcement with predictive, data-driven insights.

+## Note on Model Accuracy:
+The classification model achieved unusually high accuracy (close to 100%) on the test set.
+This is likely due to the nature of the competition dataset, where crime descriptions (Descript) are highly structured and strongly correlated with their categories (Category).
+Many descriptions include specific phrases or keywords that make the classification task easier for the TF-IDF + Logistic Regression model to learn.
+While such performance is rare in real-world applications, it appears intentional in this context to help participants focus on building complete pipelines and interfaces rather than solving noisy NLP problems.